 Exercise Jungle Drum III is a combined Thai - U.S. Amphibius Assault Exercise being conducted?

-Exercise Jungle Drum III is a combined Thai - U.S. Amphibius Assault Exercise being conducted from March 10-26, 1965, in Thailand.
+Background: Exercise Jungle Drum III is a combined Thai - U.S. Amphibius Assault Exercise being conducted from March 10-26, 1965, in Thailand.

 From this significant military exercise, it is expected to gain valuable experience in planning and conducting combined amphibious operations while developing close working relationships and understanding between Thai and United States participation.